ianpaga/N_body_problem/README.md

 ====

 Description: Main program N_body_problem.m  simulates the positions and velocities of 8 planets and 2 Trojans orbiting the Sun.
-The main feautures of this program are the Runge-Kutta algorithm and the function called g_functions.
+The main features of this program are the Runge-Kutta algorithm and the function called g_functions.
 The latter computes the total force acting on all particles and then passes it on to the Runge-Kutta update rule to predict the next iteration element.

+Units of time are years and units of distance are Astronomical Units AU.
+1 AU = 149597870700 km which represents the average distance between Earth & Sun.

 ## Figures: